nordie69/gettingandcleaningdata/README.md

-# gettingandcleaningdata
-Final course project
+# Final course project
+## Explaining script run_analysis.R
+The script run_analysis.R is structured in xxx sections:

+## Codebook
+There are the following variables: